jephmann/worksearch/README.md

 =====

-WQRKsearch (a working title) is a personal project which I created chiefly to stay in practice in between jobs.
+WORKsearch (a working title) is a personal project which I created chiefly to stay in practice in between jobs.
 I might not include every single folder and file in this project, whether complete or not.